Leadership

 Artistic Director

-Nell Shipman began her training in Massachusetts and continued her studies in Indianapolis, Indiana with Marek Cholewa and Rosanna Ruffo.
-She holds a B.F.A. in Dance Performance with High Honors from Butler University and has performed and shown choreography throughout the United States and abroad.
-Ms. Shipman joined Portland Ballet as a dancer in 2004 before assuming the role of Artistic Director in 2015 and Director of Portland School of Ballet in 2016.
-With Portland Ballet she performed many leading roles, including the title role in Giselle and the lead in Andrei Bossov's Carmina Burana.
-She has also appeared as guest artist with Portland Symphony Orchestra, Good Theater, Best of Broadway and Opera Maine.
-Ms. Shipman's evening length choreography includes a Victorian Nutcracker, The Armed Man: A Mass for Peace, Tales By Poe, The Legend of Sleepy Hollow, Firebird, A Midsummer Night's Dream, Jack the Ripper, Sylvia, and A Harlequinade.
-Her contemporary works include Four Seasons, Impetus, First Principles of Hope and Enjoyment, PushMePullYou, Somebody and Spoke of the Wheel to name a few.
-As an innovative and educational initiative, she created the Building Ballets Series for Portland School of Ballet, which has presented versions of well known classics Sleeping Beauty, Coppelia, Don Quixote and La Esmeralda.
-Ms. Shipman is currently a Visiting Instructor at Colby College and has created works in collaboration with many local and national arts organizations.
+With Portland Ballet, Shipman has performed many leading roles, including the title role in Giselle and the lead in Andrei Bossov's Carmina Burana.
+She’s appeared as a guest artist with Portland Symphony Orchestra, Good Theater, Best of Broadway, and Opera Maine.
+Shipman's evening-length choreography includes a Victorian Nutcracker, The Armed Man: A Mass for Peace, Tales By Poe, A Harlequinade, Firebird, A Midsummer Night's Dream, and Sylvia.
+Her contemporary works include Four Seasons, Impetus, First Principles of Hope and Enjoyment, PushMePullYou, Somebody, and Spoke of the Wheel - to name a few.
+She created the Building Ballets series for schools, which presents educational versions of classics such as Sleeping Beauty, Coppelia, and Don Quixote.
+Shipman is currently a Visiting Instructor at Colby College, and has created works in collaboration with many local and national arts organizations.

 Melissa Martens Yaverbaum